 Unlike a linear model whereby pupils are expected to progress through a number of steps/points along a 'flight path', in a Point in Time Assessment, learning is assessed against what has been observed to date and learner's achievements are compared against the expected levels of understanding and competencies relative to that 'point in time'.

-Where a child is deemed to be meeting expectations, their attainment is graded as 'Meeting ARE'.
-Learners who have achieved more are graded as currently Exceeding expectations and those attaining less will be graded as below expected to varying degrees.
-Point in Time Assessment works most effectively when schools have a clear sense of what they expect of their learners and of how this changes through the year.
+Where a child is deemed to be meeting expectations, their attainment should be graded as 'Meeting ARE'.
+Learners who have achieved more are graded as currently Exceeding expectations and those attaining less will be graded as Below expected to varying degrees.

 PITA models give plenty of scope for teachers to make professional judgements about the achievement of their pupils.
 In order to make robust judgements, teachers should have a good understanding of the curriculum and a clear sense of what they expect of their learners throughout the year.